 Reflects the component of net position that have constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws or regulation of other governments; or (2) law through constitutional provisions or enabling legislation.
-Descriptions for the related restrictions for net position are restricted for "debt service or capital projects."
-There were no amounts restricted by enabling legislation at June 30, 2020 or 2019.
+Restricted net position consists of cash and cash equivalents held with NMFA and restricted by debt agreements.
+There were no amounts restricted by enabling legislation at June 30, 2021 or 2020.